turkdevops/rfcs/text/0000-execution-environments.md

 ### `metadata.toml` (Platform Operators)

 On the platform side, the `exec-env` key will be added to `metadata.toml` in the `[[processes]]` table to mirror `launch.toml`.
-This will help platforms to make decisions on which processes are desired for each execution environment. `lifecycle` will list all processes and will not exclude any based on the execution environment Instead, a platform can use the available information to make a decision.
+This will help platforms decide which processes are desired for each execution environment. `lifecycle` will list all processes and will not exclude any based on the execution environment Instead, a platform can use the available information to make a decision.

 ## `CNB_EXEC_ENV` Environment Variable